Caroline-xinyue/todoist-api/source/includes/_overview.md

 The most important section is the `Sync` section, and you should read it next, where the way that the API works is explained.

-The `Changelog` section is useful for those migrating from older versions of our API.

 The rest sections are the reference documentation of the different Todoist objects and endpoints, and you can continue reading them in the order you need them.